I'm using the app and looking for help...

 Parents are able to use the app as and when they need it, in line with the number of days you sign up for.
 When conducting our initial research, we found that around 10% of families surveyed would use a service like this every day, with everyone else using it on more of an ad hoc basis.
 Schools may choose to conduct their own survey in order to ascertain how many families would use the app, helping you plan the storage and distribution process.

 …nothing out of the ordinary.
-No hot food will be provided through the app and cafes will ensure cool packs are included if necessary.
 Orders can be stored on school grounds in the same way regular lunchboxes are.
 Depending on your layout, schools would either distribute orders to class straight away or keep in a room/hall for children to come and collect when needed.

 Once a school signs up to the LunchFox app, they receive 5% commission from every order placed, even during a trial period.
 The more lunches ordered, the more funds that are raised for your school every month!

 This will depend on the size and number of schools you link with.
-Larger schools will most likely link with three or four local cafes, sharing the workload and providing choice for their families.
+Larger schools may link with three or four local cafes, sharing the workload and providing choice for their families.
 Cafes have the freedom to link to as many schools and they feel able to manage: your kitchen size and number of staff will dictate this.
-Upon signing up to the LunchFox app, cafes are able to place a cap on the number of orders they are able to accept, should they wish.

 When conducting our initial research, around 10% or families surveyed said they would use this service every day.
 Others would use it on more of a ad hoc basis.
 As an example, a large school of 700 students could potentially generate 70 orders a day.
 Split between a couple of cafes, you may be looking at 30 orders, sometimes more.